PianoPiston/Opintopiste-laskuri/README.md

 compile the cli version (use vscode) from source.

 2.
-wilma doesnt have an API i can use to get the data, it would be nice if someone could make a webscraper for this.
+wilma doesnt have an API i can use to get the data, in the future im planning on adding a webscraper with the collaboration of others